 I am a portrait photographer, filmmaker, and storyteller.

-I am an artist, dancer, healer, daughter, auntie, decolonizer and abolitionist.
+I am an artist, dancer, wounded healer, auntie, decolonizer and abolitionist.

 My camera is an extension of my heart.

-I see deeply.
+I bear witness.
 I feel what's unspoken.
-And I love seeing people thrive.
+And I love to see people thrive.

-To be photographed by me is to be photographed by a dancer who spent her life studying and speaking the language of the human body as a vehicle of expression and transformation.
-Dance is the river of life that informs and animates everything I do.
-It shapes the way I see you, stay present with you, listen to you, and gently guide you into the most effortless poetry of your own being.
+To be photographed by me is to be seen by a dancer who has spent her life working with her body as a vehicle of expression.
+Dance is the river of life that informs and animates every single thing I do.

-No two people are alike, and no two photo sessions are alike.
-My aim is simply to listen deeply and stay in service to what the moment is asking.
-I believe the unadorned truth is the most beautiful, and all we have to do is relax and get out of its way.
+My aim is always to listen deeply and stay in service to what the moment is asking.
+I believe that the unadorned truth is the most beautiful, and all we have to do is relax and get out of its way.

-Nilaya Sabnis is a first generation Indian-American dancer and photographer.
+Nilaya Sabnis is a first generation Indian-American dancer and photographer who grew up in two worlds—the suburbs of Pennsylvania and the city of Mumbai.
 She holds a BA in Economics from Wesleyan University.
-She received her training in modern dance, ballet, pointe, and West African dance at the Alvin Ailey School in NYC, and her training in Bharatanatyam (Indian classical dance) from guru G.V.
+She received her training in modern, ballet, pointe, and West African dance at the Alvin Ailey School in NYC, and her training in Bharatanatyam (Indian classical dance) from guru G.V.
 Ramani in Mumbai.
-She has toured the world as a dancer with Madonna, Cirque du Soleil, and A.R.
+She toured the world as a dancer with Madonna, Cirque du Soleil, and A.R.
 Rahman.